rust-lang/const-eval/const-generic-const-fn-bounds.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-You can call call methods of generic parameters of a const function, because they are implicitly assumed to be `const fn`.
+You can call methods of generic parameters of a const function, because they are implicitly assumed to be `const fn`.
 For example, the `Add` trait declaration has an additional `const` before the trait name, so you can use it as a trait bound on your generic parameters: